Biography

 Conductor and Musical Director

-In the last year, Spencer has been orchestral director for high profile events including a concert for the Queen in the ballroom at Buckingham Palace and the world premiere of Grammy award-winning singer Imogen Heap’s ‘Love the Earth’ at the Royal Albert Hall.
+Spencer works with producers and promoters across classical music, rock & pop, and film.
+He has been orchestral director for high profile events including concerts for the Queen in the ballroom at Buckingham Palace and the world premiere of Grammy award-winning singer Imogen Heap’s ‘Love the Earth’ at the Royal Albert Hall.

 He has built up an impressive portfolio of working with artists from leading organisations including the English National Ballet, Royal Opera House, London Symphony Orchestra and Scottish Chamber Orchestra.

-Passionate about educational work, Spencer is a mentor for Music for Youth and has conducted members of both the London Symphony Orchestra and Scottish Chamber Orchestra in educational projects.
+Passionate about educational work, Spencer has worked as a mentor for Music for Youth and has conducted members of both the London Symphony Orchestra and Scottish Chamber Orchestra in educational projects.
 He is also proud of his association with the Hackney Borough Youth Orchestra.

 Spencer has taught conducting at the Royal Academy of Music summer school and has designed the Trinity Guildhall euphonium diploma syllabus.